-The Pinnacle Bank Arena will be one of the most sustainable buildings of its kind in the country.
+Pinnacle Bank Arena is one of the most sustainable buildings of its kind in the country.

-Two key recent developments -- a partnership with the Environmental Protection Agency's Energy Star program and a $150,000 recycling grant from the Nebraska Environmental Trust -- have helped bolster the city's goal of long-term energy savings and sustainability for the arena.
+Two key items of interest — a partnership with the Environmental Protection Agency’s Energy Star program and a $150,000 recycling grant from the Nebraska Environmental Trust — have helped bolster the city’s goal of long-term energy savings and sustainability for the arena.

 The arena is built with high-efficiency systems and environmentally responsible materials that could save Lincoln taxpayers hundreds of thousands of dollars in energy costs a year,